Barbara Osborne, J.D.

 309 Woollen CB# 8605

 (919) 962-6325 (FAX)

-Barbara Osborne, J.D., is a Professor and Coordinator for the Graduate Program in the Sport Administration specialization.
+Barbara Osborne, J.D., is a Professor and Law/Sport Administration Dual Degree Coordinator.
 Prior to her appointment at UNC in 1998, she worked for 14 years as an athletics administrator in intercollegiate athletics.
 While working at Brandeis University as the Senior Woman Administrator and Associate Athletics Director, Barbara completed her law degree at Boston College Law School.
 She also has experience as a coach, public relations coordinator, television sports commentator, publisher, and sports information director.
 Barbara teaches Legal Issues in College Sport and NCAA Governance and Compliance in the graduate program, as well as Legal Aspects of Sport, Discrimination and Sport, and Women and Sport in the undergraduate program.
 She holds a secondary appointment teaching Sport Law at the UNC Law School.
 Barbara advises the Sport and Entertainment Law Association student organization.

 AREAS OF INTEREST AND CURRENT RESEARCH

 - Medical safety issues in sport